Tony Clement: President of the Treasury Board

-Shortly after the May 2, 2011 election, Clement was appointed as the President of the Treasury Board, a position of wide-ranging authority and oversight.
-Consistent with the Conservative Party of Canada's election platform, Clement has been tasked with leading a government-wide spending review, with the goal of finding ways to contain government spending.
+Shortly after the May 2, 2011 election, Clement was appointed as the President of the Treasury Board.
+Consistent with the Conservative Party's election platform, Clement has been tasked with leading a government-wide spending review, with the goal of finding ways to contain government spending.

 On November 2, 2013, Clement backed a motion at the Conservative Party national convention that advocated clawing back public-sector pay and benefits.
-At the convention he vowed, as the minister responsible for negotiations with the civil service, to "alter the dynamics of collective bargaining as it has been done in this country over the last few decades".
+At the convention, he vowed, as the minister responsible for negotiations with the civil service, to "alter the dynamics of collective bargaining as it has been done in this country over the last few decades".

-On December 22, 2014, Clement was quoted by the Canadian Press as saying that government deliberately withholds public data because people using the information might "create havoc" by altering the contents.
+On December 22, 2014, Clement was quoted by the Canadian Press as saying that the federal government deliberately withholds public data because people using the information might "create havoc" by altering the contents.